liwuqingxin/Avalonia.Svg/README.md

 # License

-This library is distributed under the AGPL 3.0 license.
-See the [LICENSE](http://www.gnu.org/licenses/agpl-3.0.en.html) for more information.
+This library is distributed under the MIT license.

 # About